fecc82/scalable-email-service/README.md

 ![alt text](https://github.com/mel3kings/scalable-email-service/blob/master/Architecture.png)

 Note: this is for illustration purpose only, we have not set the actual scaling and cluster to avoid costs.
-Currently we only have one EC2 instance under a load balancer.
+Currently we only have one EC2 instance under a load balancer, but this is the architecture of the application.

 ### Implementations Notes
 * We are using [Actor Model](https://doc.akka.io/docs/akka/current/guide/actors-motivation.html) to handle calls, this enables calls to be non-blocking and allows asynchronous processing